guchaojie/collision_avoidance/README.md

 ### 3. Build code
     cd ~/catkin_ws
     catkin_make
+> NOTE: _navigation layers_'s compiling depends on _navigation stack_.
+Before building it, please make sure navigation
+> stack is already in the including paths.
+[AMR_ros_navigation](https://github.intel.com/otc-rse/AMR_ros_navigation)
+> is recommended to use, in which some enhanced features are enabled.

 ### 4. Sourcing the ROS workspace
 After building the workspace, source it via: